SoCXin/doc/docs/RISC-V/ESP32-C3.rst

 ----------

-You can publish a library to the `PlatformIO Registry <https://www.soc.xin/lib>`__ using :ref:`cmd_package_publish` command.
+You can publish a library to the `PlatformIO Registry <https://www.soc.xin/lib>`__ using :ref:`st_stm32mp151` command.
 Every time when you modify a source code of a library you will need to increment the "version" field in :ref:`wch_ch573` manifest and re-publish again.

-If the published library has an issue and you would like to remove it from the PlatformIO Registry, please use :ref:`cmd_package_unpublish` command.
+If the published library has an issue and you would like to remove it from the PlatformIO Registry, please use :ref:`st_stm32mp153` command.

 Examples
 --------